JonathanWilbur/asn1-d/readme.md

 - [ ] BACNet Encoding Rules
 - [ ] Signalling-specific Encoding Rules (SER)

-The Code will have the following features:

-- [ ] Storage classes applied to all parameters

 The following testing will be done:

 - [ ] At least one unit test for every method or function, including tests covering all code pathways in every method or function